mattarderne/rdrn.dev/writing/overview.md

 exclude: false
 ---

 I've been putting my thoughts together on modern data analytics systems.
 Describe your day-job stuff.
 Topics cover the intersection of Data Engineering and Data Analytics.
 I've also been trying some other things, relating to current interests.
-These are the posts I've put the most effort into
+These are the posts I've put the most effort into.

+Leave me a comment at the bottom of a post if you've enjoyed it or have feedback!